lmorg/murex/docs/parser/brace-quote.md

     » murex -c %(out: %(Hello "${murex -c %(out: %(Bob))}")) Hello "Bob"

-In this example we are calling _murex_ to execute code as a command line parameter (the `-c` flag).
+In this example we are calling Murex to execute code as a command line parameter (the `-c` flag).
 That code outputs `Hello "..."` but inside the double quotes is a name that is generated from a sub-shell.
 That sub-shell itself runs another murex instance which also executes another command line